ojaha065/simplePHPLoginSystem/README.md

 After setup you can create new accounts (admin or normal) using the admin panel.

 ### Setup FAQ

+#### "Your random_bytes function is not working properly"
+This means that installer noticed that the function `random_bytes(int)` does not exist or work properly.
+If you are using PHP version older than 7.0 you must use 3rd party library that implements that function.
+For PHP 5.x I recommend [this one](https://github.com/paragonie/random_compat).

 #### I don't know what port my database is using.
 MySQL default is 3306.